#Sandbox

 See Network and Protocol Controls for outbound control, Sandbox Services for public HTTP controls, Sandbox Functions for inline public handlers, and Credential for outbound auth and secret handling.

-Sandbox env_vars override template/container environment variables for new contexts, command services, and function executions.
-Per-context, per-command, service runtime, and function env_vars override sandbox env_vars for that narrower scope.
+Sandbox env_vars override template/container environment variables for new contexts, supervised session attempts, command services, and function executions.
+Per-context, per-session, per-command, service runtime, and function env_vars override sandbox env_vars for that narrower scope.
 Warm processes start before the sandbox is claimed, so they do not receive claim-time sandbox env_vars.

 TTL vs Hard TTL#